 11. We offer accommodations for roommate assignments. *Every accommodation request is evaluated on a case-by-case basis.
 A housing accommodation cannot be guaranteed prior to an individual evaluation.

-Start with ARS, and additional input may given by other departments including Dining, Housing, and Campus Health Services.
+Start with ARS, and additional input may given by other departments including Dining, Housing, Counseling and Psychological Services, and Campus Health Services.